Feyerabend/ABC80/abc802/CPM.md

 Or the alternative use: as a 64 KB CP/M machine.
 Further enhancing the lineup was the ABC 806, which featured 160 KB of RAM, with 128 KB allocated as a RAM disk.
 Also with enhanced graphics.
 All of these were in fact based on the Data Board 4680 bus.

-The S-100 bus was really supportive of Intel 8080 and later Intel 8085, as Data Board 4680 limited itself to Z80.

 Data board 4680 represented more of a niche approach to microcomputer design, focusing on specific industrial and computing needs rather than